Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 10. Matthew Stafford, Detroit Lions (vs. AZ)

-If you're a fantasy owner with Ben Roethlisberger at quarterback, it's hard not to salivate at the possibilities of what will happen in Week 1.
+If you're a fantasy owner with Ben Roethlisberger at quarterback, it's hard not to salivate at the possibilities of what will happen in Week 1 at FirstEnergy Stadium.

 The Pittsburgh Steelers get first crack at the Cleveland Browns, who were the NFL's worst team last season with a 1-15 record.
 Cleveland's defense won't have Myles Garrett after he sprained his ankle during practice earlier this week.